timstr/hashrevise/README.md

 # revise

-A Rust library for hashing data structures and then caching results and avoiding work
+A Rust library for hashing data structures and then caching results and avoiding work.

 ---